annLamin/Deep-Learning/README.md

-# Tomato Disease Classification Using Deep Learning
+# Tomato Disease Classification Using Deep Learning (CNN)
 ## 1. Introduction
 Plant diseases significantly impact agricultural productivity.
 Early detection of diseases in crops like potatoes can help farmers take preventive measures.
 This project focuses on classifying potato leaf diseases using a Convolutional Neural Network (CNN).
 The model was trained on a dataset of potato leaf images and deployed using FastAPI and Node.js for a user-friendly web interface.
 ## 2. Project Overview